hayosc/c4-diagrams.net/README.md

 ## Just click the link!
 You can start very, very easy!
 Just click following link and start using **EasyC4** library: https://app.diagrams.net/?clibs=Uhttps://raw.githubusercontent.com/hayosc/c4-diagrams.net-bundeslayout/master/EasyC4%20(Bundeslayout)&splash=0

 ## Use it simply!
 Simply use elements available in **EasyC4** library to create diagrams in very convenient way!
 Just drag elements from library and double click on it to edit titles and descriptions.
 This is the most intuitive way to do it quick and easy with keeping aesthetic and readable form.

 Below on the screen you can see **EasyC4** library on the left panel of *diagrams.net* application.
 ![c4-diagrams.net-bundeslayout](/EasyC4-bundeslayout-screen.png)

 # Credits
+*Feedback on the colour scheme may be addressed to -> github@hayo.de.
+All other feedback:*
-Please share with me with your suggestions, ideas, comments, etc. Please feel free to provide me any feedback -> macieksliwinski80@gmail.com
+Please share with Maciek with your suggestions, ideas, comments, etc. Please feel free to provide Maciek any feedback -> macieksliwinski80@gmail.com

 The C4 model and diagramming approach created by Simon Brown.
 More info: https://c4model.com/